gisberger/flood_census/README.md

 2) _Via the command line - processes one file each time but is repeatable_

-In order to add any spatial data to the database, I first had to enter the container
+In order to add any spatial data to the database, I would first have to enter the container

 ```psql -h localhost -U <Benutzer> -d <DB Name>```